85.9% Avg. ROI

 |Heat Rain Snow Fire $1.2 – $5 per sq ft|

-- Corrugated aluminum roofing is your best bet in terms of value and quality.
+- Corrugated aluminum metal roofing is your best bet in terms of value and quality.
 Aluminum roofing is durable, rust resistant without the need for additional coating, and can be painted to meet your design needs.

-- Corrugated steel roofing sheets come with a built-in, natural gray finish.
+- Corrugated steel metal roofing sheets come with a built-in, natural gray finish.
 Though some homeowners like the industrial look, changing the color of the sheets with paint can be challenging.
 Corrugated steel roofing is more expensive than aluminum roofing.

 - Corrugated copper roofing is easy to install and naturally resistant to rust.
 In fact, it will patina naturally over time.
 It is the most expensive type of corrugated roofing.

 Resistant to cracking, shrinking and eroding, corrugated roofing systems can withstand extreme weather conditions including heavy snow, hail, and wildfires.

 Corrugated Metal Roofing Prices

 - Corrugated Metal Roof Price: $1.20 to $5 per square foot.